Best Outdoor Basketball Courts in Calgary

 Platform Innovation Centre Parkade

 Opening in 2021, the Calgary Municipal Land Corporation, on behalf of Calgary Parking Authority and Platform Calgary, led the delivery of the Platform Innovation Centre & Parkade.
-In addition to parking, the Platform Parkade also offers outdoor event rental space and a publicly accessible half-court for hoops on the ground level.
+In addition to parking, the Platform Parkade offers outdoor event rental space and a publicly accessible half-court for hoops at ground level.

 The courts are open seven days a week from 9 a.m. to 9 p.m.